algorithmiaio/dev-center/_pages/model-deployment/nltk.md

 <img src="{{ site.baseurl }}//images/post_images/model_hosting/dependencies_nltk.png" alt="Set your dependencies" class="screenshot img-md">

+For easy copy and paste:
+{% highlight python %}
+nltk
+{% endhighlight %}

 If you need to load a trained model from NLTK, check out this <a href="https://algorithmia.com/algorithms/demo/spacydemo">example in Spacy</a>, which shows loading a trained model.
 Particulary check out the dependency file and the top few lines of code to see how to load it.
 You'll load a trained NLTK model the same way.

 ## Load your Model